redis/redis-py/docs/redismodules.rst

 RediSearch Commands
 *******************

 These are the commands for interacting with the `RediSearch module <https://redisearch.io>`_.
 Below is a brief example, as well as documentation on the commands themselves.
+In the example below, an index named *my_index* is being created.
+When an index name is not specified, an index named *idx* is created.

 **Create a search index, and display its information**